chiasm-project/chiasm/README.md

 like [Crossfilter](http://square.github.io/crossfilter/), the visualization system is an intersection of multidimensional "corridors" in data space, and interacting with it allows users to rapidly pivot and navigate through the data.

+## Contributing

+Please give this repository a star if you think it is cool.

+Feel free to submit GitHub issues for feature requests, bugs, and feedback in general.

+There is also a [Chiasm Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chiasm-project) for general discussion.
+If you have made anything using Chiasm, please post a link there.